elves/elvish/website/learn/effective-elvish.md

 Unlike functions in most other programming languages, Elvish commands do not have return values.
-Instead, they can write to *structured output*, which is similar to the traditional byte-based stdout, but preserves all internal structures of aribitrary Elvish values.
+Instead, they can write to *structured output*, which is similar to the traditional byte-based stdout, but preserves all internal structures of arbitrary Elvish values.
 The most fundamental command that does this is `put`:

 ```elvish-transcript